| |

 Other Trail Notes:

-- Permits - A National Forest Adventure Pass is required to park.
+- Permits - A National Forest Adventure Pass is required for parking.
 A wilderness permit is required to hike past Thunder Mt. into the Cumcamunga Wilderness.
 You can obtain both from the National Forest visitor's center in Mt.
-Baldy Village (606-982-2829).
+Baldy Village (909-982-2829).
 If you are planning to hit the trail before 8:00 AM, you can call the visitor's center the day before and ask for a permit.
 They'll pin it on the bulletin board out front and you can pick it up in the morning, in route to the tailhead.

-- From Thunder Mt. - Robinson says the trial continues on "from the end of the dirt road."
+- From Thunder Mt. - Robinson's 8th Edition (2005) and previous says the trial continues on "from the end of the dirt road."
 However, since the whole summit area is cleared with wide swaths running every which way, I couldn't tell which one was a "road" and where it ended.
 Here's a better description: As you approach Thunder Mt. on the road from the northeast, it comes to a junction where a ski run goes straight up the slope to the top, and single-track trail veers off to the right, slowly climbing around the north slope.
 Take this route.
 After a couple minutes you reach the west ridge of the summit area.
-If you turn left up the wide swath, it takes you to the top (60-foot gain in .10 mile).
+If you turn left up the wide swath, it takes you to the top (60-foot gain in 0.1 mile).
 If you go straight, it takes you to a trailhead for the Three Tees (8540').
 If you go right, well, you head directly down a ski run.
+Robinson's 9th edition (2013) adds some clarity over previous editions.

 - Weather - The forecast for the day down in the valley was morning overcast ("June gloom") burning off to hazy afternoon sunshine with highs in the 70's.
 When we left Azusa at 7:00, it was pretty foggy.
 A few minutes after we started up the mountain toward Baldy Village, we broke through the fog to clear, sunny skies.
 As we hiked, the views of the mountain were great, but a layer of haze covered the Southland valleys, hiding all but a few summits poking out.
 The views toward the desert were better, but hazy.
 One reason we chose not to go to Mt.
 Baldy was because I want my first trip to that lofty summit to be rewarded with great views.

 - High point - If you reach the top of Telegraph Peak, you are higher than the highest points in 37 states!
-See Fifty State Summits list from peakware.com.
-Telegraph Peak (8985') is the 7th highest in the San Gabriels [not counting Harwood (9552') and West Baldy (9988') which are bumps on Mt.
-Baldy's ridge]:
+See United States State High Points from peakbagger.com.
+Telegraph Peak (8985') is the 8th highest in the San Gabriels [not counting West Baldy (9988') which is a sub-peak of Mt.
+Baldy]:

 - Baldy (10,064')